May 24th - June 5th, 2019

 Enjoy this area for a full day, starting by capturing sunrise with possible mists hovering over glowing vineyards.
 Today we’ll have a chance to experience the hidden gems of Slovenia that most tourists don’t get to see.
 Throughout the day, we’ll taste some of the best food and wine of this welcoming region, all organic and locally grown, ending the day with a hearty dinner and a glass of the finest wine.
 Overnight Dvorec Jeruzalem

 As the tour draws to an end, we cannot forget Ljubljana.
 Ljubljana is the capital of Slovenia and its dynamic history dates back five millennia.
 We’ll spend two days wandering the enchanting streets of this old city, capturing the baroque churches, diverse architecture, and of course, the castle.
 We’ll get a chance to try our hand at street photography while getting candid portraits along the cafe-strewn riverbanks and at the city’s bustling marketplace.
 There is also a side trip planned to capture one more unforgettable Slovenian landscape before we head home.
-Overnight Grand Hotel Union for two nights
+Elegant farewell dinner at STRELEC Restaurant in Ljubljana Castle.
+Overnight Hotel Cubo for two nights

 Breakfast at the hotel.
 Depart at your leisure.
 Transfers are provided to the airport for your flight home.